Fourth Grade Notes:

 Students’ spelling lists now have 20 words.
 Proofreading and dictionary skills are also stressed.
 Spelling words will be practiced during Daily 5.

 In fourth grade, students learn about the regions of the United States.
 They learn the location of all 50 states, as well as the land, history, and economy of each of the four regions.
-We spend about eight weeks on a Minnesota Unit.
+The end of the year holds the big state and capital test.

 Our Science curriculum is Pearson Science.
 The photos in the textbook are taken by people from the Discovery Channel and therefore are excellent.
 Students learn various things from the areas of life science, earth science, physical science, and space/technology science.